pippinbarr/cart253-2018/modules/debugging-the-javascript-console/debugging-the-javascript-console.md

 ## Debugging!

-- Debugging it the process of going through our code and getting rid of all the bugs
+- Debugging is the process of going through our code and getting rid of all the bugs
-- In some ways, programming basically _is_ debugging
-- Controversial take: __Debugging is actually pretty fun__ once you get used to it
+- Controversial: __Debugging is actually pretty fun__ once you get used to it
 - It's like solving a puzzle or, you know, hunting for a fugitive in a dark forest with only a flashlight and your wits to guide you
 - One big part of debugging is just knowing the kinds of things that can go wrong
-- Another big part of debugging is have strategies for finding where those things are
+- Another big part of debugging is having strategies for finding where those things are

 ---